Deploy your Laravel PHP application painlessly

 Cache servers host Redis or Memcached instances that you can scale independently.Learn more ›

 Is your application search heavy?
-Spin up a dedicate MeiliSearch server instance.Learn more ›
+Spin up a dedicated Meilisearch server instance.Learn more ›

-Handle more traffic by provisiong load balancers to distribute web traffic across your servers.Learn more ›
+Handle more traffic by provisioning load balancers to distribute web traffic across your servers.Learn more ›

 Keep yourself secure and (optionally) setup two-factor authentication on your user account.Learn more ›